 - To protect the rest of the Internet: Some blocks prevent our customers from attacking other computers on the Internet.
 In addition to being in our best interest for protecting our bandwidth, it is our responsibility to prevent abuse of our network.

 Below is a table showing common applications that use the ports that will be restricted or blocked.

-As for that law, the "Controlling the Assault of Non-Solicited Pornography and Marketing" (CAN-SPAM) Act took effect in the United States in January, 2004.
-However, it does not make spam illegal, but rather places certain restrictions on what bulk mail senders can do.
+As for the anti-spam law, the "Controlling the Assault of Non-Solicited Pornography and Marketing" (CAN-SPAM) Act took effect in the United States in January 2004.
+It does not make spam illegal, but places restrictions on what bulk mail senders can do.
 If spammers comply, they can send their unsolicited emails.
-The CAN-SPAM Act also does not apply to email sent from outside of the United States, even though other countries around the world have some measures in place.
+The CAN-SPAM Act does not apply to email sent from outside of the U.S., even though other countries around the world have some measures in place.